nuuuwan/news_lk3_data/README.md

 However, the MP announced his resignation with immediate effect, asserting that he would communicate his decision in writing as well.

-On March 07, Abeygunawardena was elected by majority votes to serve as the new chairman of COPE at the first committee meeting convened for the Fifth Session of the Ninth Parliament.
-His name had been nominated by MP Mahindananda Aluthgamage and was seconded by MP Sanjeewa Edirimanne.
+At the first COPE meeting of the Fifth Session of the Ninth Parliament convened on March 07, Abeygunawardena was elected by majority votes to serve as the new chairman of the committee.
+His name had been nominated by MP Mahindananda Aluthgamage and seconded by MP Sanjeewa Edirimanne.

 ...